How to Put an End to Cox Robocalls

 Getting scammed by robocallers becomes less stressful and frustrating when you know that you can get robocall revenge and make the fraudsters pay for what they did to you.
-This is exactly what you can do when you use DonotPay—our app allows you to sue robocallers for up to $3,000.

 Here’s what you need to do:

-- Log in to your account on DoNotPay via the web
+- Log in to your account on DoNotPay via the

 - Select Robo Revenge